alyssa-denary/coding-notes/html/input-element.md

 ### Value Attributes:
 - Value attribute: Need to have value assigned to have useful data show up at the action page.
 Otherwise, just set to indoor-outdoor:on, & user selection is not clear/specified.
 Note that text input fields within forms have value assigned at submission of the form based on user typed input
+- For [select](select-element) elements and options that are used as dropdown selections: value of the select element depends on the option that was clicked.
+If the option has a value attribute set, than that attribute’s value will be used.
+If the option does not have a value, than the option text will be used.

 ### Checked Attribute
  Checked attribute: no assigned value, sets default selection